 Today’s show is about diastasis recti, which is a separation between your abdominal muscles.
-It turns out that 2 in 3 women who have two or more babies have a diastasis, but why do they happen?
-Why are pregnant women more at risk?
+It turns out that 2 in 3 birthing people who have two or more babies have a diastasis, but why do they happen?
+Why are pregnant people at greater risk?
 Can they be prevented?
 If you have one, how can you heal it?
 Bethany Learn tells us more.

 What we talked about: